Passive Market Impact: A Point Process Approach: A new micro-structure price model

-\begin{cor} The behaviour of the limiting order book is deterministic conditional to the market volatility.
-Moreover, when $\lambda^L(x) - \lambda^C(x) = c x + d$ for all $x$, the ordinary differential equation \ref{eq:ODE:q} can be solved explicitly and we have
+\begin{corollary} The behaviour of the limiting order book is deterministic conditional on the market volatility.
+Moreover, when $\lambda^L(x) - \lambda^C(x) = c_\lambda x + d_\lambda$ for all $x$, the ordinary differential equation \eqref{eq:ODE:q} can be solved explicitly and we have